isc-projects/stork/doc/user/managing-kea.rst

 shared network.
 Deleting a shared network requires that the Kea servers holding the shared network run the ``subnet_cmds`` hook library.

 Deleting a shared network also deletes all subnets it includes.
+If you intend to preserve the subnets from the deleted shared network, click on each subnet belonging to it, edit the subnet, clear the shared network selection in the ``Subnet`` panel, and save the subnet changes.
+Next, delete the empty shared network.